CheVeraId/domainauth-spec/draft-narea-domainauth.md

 4. Once allocated, OIDs are never reassigned to different services.

 Services SHOULD use versioning in their OID structure to manage protocol evolution.
 Major, incompatible changes SHOULD use a new OID, whilst minor, backward-compatible changes MAY use the same OID.

+# Implementation Guidance

+## Performance Optimisations

+DomainAuth implementations can benefit from several performance optimisations whilst maintaining security:

+1. **Caching Strategies:**
+   - Cache parsed certificates and DNSSEC chains to avoid repeated parsing.
+   - Cache verification results for the duration of their validity.
+   - Use LRU (Least Recently Used) or similar algorithms for cache management.
+   - Ensure cache entries are invalidated when they expire.
+2. **Size Optimisations:**
+   - Minimise the size of DNSSEC chains by removing redundant records.
+   - Use the minimum required set of certificates in signature bundles.
+   - Consider compression for storage or transmission (whilst maintaining original formats for cryptographic operations).
+3. **Computational Efficiency:**
+   - Use efficient ASN.1 parsing libraries.
+   - Implement lazy parsing for large structures.
+   - Consider hardware acceleration for cryptographic operations when available.
+   - Batch operations when processing multiple signatures.
+4. **Memory Management:**
+   - Implement streaming processing for large documents.
+   - Avoid keeping entire documents in memory when possible.
+   - Free resources promptly after use.
+   - Consider memory constraints on resource-limited devices.
+5. **Parallel Processing:**
+   - Parallelise independent verification steps when possible.
+   - Consider using worker threads for CPU-intensive operations.
+   - Balance parallelisation benefits against overhead costs.

 # Acknowledgements
 {:numbered="false"}